 When fall arrives in New Orleans, the city comes alive with cool breezes and seasonal celebrations.
 Whether you’re a foodie looking forward to trying the best of New Orleans cuisine or a football fan hoping to experience the spirit of a Saints game at a local watch party, autumn in the Crescent City is non-stop fun.
-New Orleans is open and ready to host you this fall.
 Consider visiting on a weekday, or for any of the reasons below.
-Use our travel guide to figure out the best ways for you to take advantage of all the season has to offer, and please follow all safety guidelines so you can make the most of your trip!
+Use our travel guide to figure out the best ways for you to take advantage of all the season has to offer.

 The fun doesn’t end with the outdoors—New Orleans is full of world-class attractions that every traveler will enjoy.
 History buffs could spend days inside the National WWII Museum, and children will adore the Louisiana Children’s Museum.
-Mardi Gras World offers a look at float-building, and art lovers have a plethora of options to choose from between Studio BE, the New Orleans Museum of Art and others.
+Art lovers have a plethora of options to choose from between Studio BE, the New Orleans Museum of Art and others.
 Check out our attractions page here and book your ticket online.

-Al fresco dining in New Orleans is especially pleasant in the fall, with lush patios offering the perfect backdrop for autumnal breezes.
+Al fresco dining in New Orleans is especially pleasant in the fall, with lush patios, romantic courtyards, and scenic balconies offering the perfect backdrop for autumnal breezes.
 Pair that with seasonal menus and specialty cocktails, and you’re bound for a picturesque NOLA dining experience.
 Check out our roundup of outdoor dining here.

 New Orleans’ music scene thrives all year round, but there’s something special about hearing live local music in the fall.
-Cool breezes make outdoor live music a wonderful experience, and our legendary music venues are open and operating.
+Cool breezes make outdoor live music a wonderful experience, and many of our legendary music venues take part in NOLAxNOLA, a citywide celebration of New Orleans’ musical culture running from late September to early October 2022.
 Check out our live music calendar for the latest shows, and see here for where to find live music seven nights a week in New Orleans.

 Fall is the ideal time to enjoy New Orleans by foot, bus, carriage, bike or even boat.
 Book a tour with one of these companies to get exploring with an expert - you can find companies that tour by neighborhood, companies that focus on food and drink, or companies that will even take you out to the swamps of Louisiana.

-Being in New Orleans for a Saints game is an experience in itself.
-The fall is prime time for home games, with many scheduled for September thru December at the Superdome.
+Being in New Orleans for a Saints game is an its own unique experience.
+The fall is prime time for home games, with many scheduled for September through December at the Superdome.
 You can find official Saints game travel packages here and game day tickets here.
 If you’d rather watch from a sports bar, check out our list here.